White Light from the Mouth of Infinity

-White Light from the Mouth of Infinity is a studio album by the American experimental rock band Swans.
-It was released in 1991, through the record label Young God.
+White Light from the Mouth of Infinity is the seventh studio album by the American band Swans.
+It was released on May 6, 1991, in the United Kingdom, through Young God Records.
 The band supported the album with a North American tour.

 In 2015, it was remastered and made available digitally and in a 3CD (and 3LP) set along with Love of Life and an album of bonus tracks.

 Critical reception

 The Los Angeles Times wrote that Michael Gira's "search for heaven and hell—in both mind and body—continues on its fascinating, sometimes harrowing way."

 AllMusic described the album as "stunning" and a "clear starting point for the second half of Swans' unique career."